 \section{Experiments}

-\parag{Setup.} In this section, we evaluate our \ours method by training ViT-B/16 models on the ImageNet-1k~\cite{russakovsky2015imagenet} dataset.
-We use the AdamW optimizer~\cite{loshchilov2017decoupled} with $\beta_1 = 0.9$, $\beta_2 = 0.999$ and weight decay $0.05$.
+\paragraph{Setup.} We evaluate our \ours method by training ViT-B/16 models on the ImageNet-1k~\citep{russakovsky2015imagenet} dataset.
+We use the AdamW optimizer~\citep{loshchilov2017decoupled} with $\beta_1 = 0.9$, $\beta_2 = 0.999$ and weight decay $0.05$.
 The batch size is $2048$ split over 8 A100 GPUs.
-For the learning rate $lr$, we use a linear warm-up from $0$ to its peak value for $30$ epochs and then we decrease it over the remaining epochs with a cosine annealing schedule.
-We use a peak $lr$ value of $1.5 \times 10^{-4}$ and train the models for $100$ or $200$ epochs.
-More implementation details are provided in the supplementary material.
+For the learning rate $lr$, we use a linear warm-up from $0$ to its peak value for $30$ epochs and then decrease it over the remaining epochs with a cosine annealing schedule.
+The peak $lr$ is $1.5 \times 10^{-4}$ and the number of training epochs is $100$ or $200$.
+More implementation details are provided in the appendix.